 In the fourth quarter of 2011, SIGA received approximately \$41 million in advance payments under the BARDA Contract.
 In October 2012, SIGA received FDA concurrence with respect to its product labeling strategy in accordance with the BARDA Contract and during the fourth quarter of 2012, the Company received the related milestone payment of approximately \$12.3 million.
-In May 2013, BARDA notified SIGA that the Company had successfully completed the milestone requirements for the Final Drug Product Commercial Validation batches and report and during the second quarter of 2013, the Company received the related milestone payment of approximately \$8.2 million.
+In May 2013, BARDA notified SIGA that the Company had successfully completed the milestone requirements for the

+Final Drug Product Commercial Validation batches and report and during the second quarter of 2013, the Company received the related milestone payment of approximately \$8.2 million.
+In the third quarter of 2013, the Company received approximately \$101 million from BARDA, of which approximately \$96 million was for the cumulative delivery of 725,000 courses of Arestvyr and approximately \$5 million was for reimbursement related to research and development services and supportive activities.

 The BARDA Contract is a multiple deliverable arrangement including delivery of courses and covered research and development activities.
 The BARDA Contract provides certain product replacement rights with respect to delivered courses.
 For this reason, recognition of revenue that might otherwise occur upon delivery of courses is expected to be deferred until the Company's obligations related to potential replacement of delivered courses are satisfied.
+The Company assessed the selling price for each of the aforementioned deliverables - research and development activities and drug product.
+The selling price of certain reimbursed research and development services was determined by reference to existing and past research and development grants and contracts between the Company and various government agencies.
+The selling price of drug product was determined by reference to other Companies' sales of drug products such as antiviral therapeutics, orphan drugs and drugs with potential life-saving impact similar to Arestvyr, including products delivered to the Strategic Stockpile.

-Furthermore, payment for delivered courses and reimbursement of amounts the Company spends on covered research services were not contractually due to commence until after the Company delivered the first 500,000 courses.
-Accordingly the Company has deferred revenue for all amounts under the BARDA Contract received to date.
-With the delivery of more than 500,000 courses, the Company expects to begin to recognize revenue in the third quarter of 2013 with respect to BARDA's obligation to reimburse the cost of covered research and development services.
-Cash inflows related to procurement activities are expected to continue to be recorded as deferred revenue.
+In accordance with the authoritative accounting principles, the Company has recognized revenue for reimbursement of certain BARDA Contract research and development services.
+Cash inflows related to procurement activities will continue to be recorded as deferred revenue.
 In addition, direct costs incurred by the Company to fulfill the requirements under the BARDA Contract are being deferred and will be recognized as expenses over the same period that the related deferred revenue is recognized as revenue.

-As of June 30, 2013 and December 31, 2012, deferred direct costs under the BARDA Contract of approximately \$14.2 million and \$2.8 million, respectively, are included in deferred costs on the consolidated balance sheets.
-As of June 30, 2013, the Company recorded \$57.6 million as receivables from long term contract and deferred revenue, respectively, for the delivery of approximately 390,000 courses of Arestvyr to the Strategic Stockpile in March and May 2013 and research and development services provided since inception of the BARDA Contract.
+As of September 30, 2013 and December 31, 2012, deferred direct costs under the BARDA Contract of approximately \$21.9 million and \$2.8 million, respectively, are included in deferred costs on the consolidated balance sheets.
+As of September 30, 2013, the Company recorded \$162.1 million as deferred revenue for the delivery of approximately 725,000 courses of Arestvyr to the Strategic Stockpile in 2013 and certain research and development services provided as part of the BARDA Contract.
+For the three and nine months ended September 30, 2013, revenue from reimbursed research and development was \$913,000.